About the project

 The original 1930s intent of the building as a modern picture theatre has inspired the architecture and intricate detailing found within each apartment.
 The De-Luxe theatre was characterised by a framed stage, a heavy draping curtain, lights strung in an ellipsoidal arrangement and a central performer or object.
 The forms and sequence of these elements have explicitly informed the apartment arrival experience.

 The architectural response references Queensland’s early beach houses through its openness and connection to the outdoor environment, maximising light through extensive glazing.
 The buildings façade to the west is protected by operable screens providing privacy and solar protection.
 The screens are articulated in a rhythm reminiscent of the stage curtains of the former De-Luxe Theatre.

-The integrated landscaping and sun-shading on the podium levels provides visual privacy and helps ensure the outdoor spaces are occupiable and comfortable all year round.
+The integrated landscaping and sun-shading on the podium levels provide visual privacy and help to ensure the outdoor spaces can be occupied and are comfortable all year round.
 The proposed development has a spine of living greenery that begins on the podium levels on both the Eastern and Western sides, the sky gardens extend up the building and caps out at the roof level.
 These gardens provide a focal entry point to each of the tower apartments and also allows the master bedrooms to gain ocean views through the living spaces.

 Time is the ultimate luxury.
 At De-Luxe, Burleigh Heads the material palette has been thoughtfully selected to endure just as the heritage building has for nearly 100 years and will continue for many more to come.

 The luxury apartments rising above the heritage building are lavished with materials and finishes that honour time and its effects.
 They are a direct response to the building’s evolution as a theatre, an open-air cinema and an arcade connecting each new apartment to the stories that are embedded in this memorable place.